holoviz/panel/doc/tutorials/basic/pn_panel.md

 # Display objects with `pn.panel`

-In this guide you will learn to display Python objects easily with `pn.panel`:
+In this guide you will learn to display Python objects easily and dynamically with `pn.panel`:

 - Display a string with `pn.panel(some_string)`
 - Display plot figures like [Matplotlib](https://matplotlib.org/), [hvPlot](https://hvplot.holoviz.org) and [Plotly](https://plotly.com/python/) with `pn.panel(fig)`